reproducible-reporting/stepup-core/docs/advanced_topics/environment_variables.md

-# Environment variables
+# Environment Variables

-When defining a step, one may specify environment variables it uses (not their values).
+When defining a step, one can specify the environment variables it uses (not their values).
 When starting StepUp with a different value for any of these variables, StepUp will know that it has to repeat the step instead of skipping it.

-One can only change an environment variable by stopping StepUp, changing the variable and starting StepUp again.
+One can only change an environment variable by stopping StepUp, changing the variable, and then starting StepUp again.
 One cannot modify environment variables while StepUp is running.